puppetlabs/puppet-specifications/language/types_values_variables.md

 In addition to these types, a Qualified Reference that does not represent any of the other types is interpreted as `Resource[the_qualified_reference]` (e.g. `File` is shorthand notation for `Resource[File]` / `Resource[file]`).

+The descriptions use [Set Algebra Notation][1] to describe properties / operations on types.

+[1]: intro.md#set-algebra-notation

 Runtime Types
 ---